 We drove into Amsterdam on our first day, stopping at Castle De Haar.
 We had plans to meet up with some friends for lunch in Amsterdam, so this was supposed to be a super quick visit.
 It ended up being way more amazing than we had initially thought.
 This castle is by far the most beautiful that we have ever seen, and the grounds are incredible.

-We reluctantly pulled ourselves out of there after an hour or so and continue on with our journey towards Amsterdam.
+We reluctantly pulled ourselves out of there after an hour or so and continued on with our journey towards Amsterdam.

 Amsterdam is certainly a lively city, one that we barely had the chance to see.
 The canals are gorgeous and lined with the most incredible “tiny houses” that are floating.
 I would live in any of them if given the chance.